DevTeam/Pure.DI/README.md

     ...
 ```

-In addition, setup hints can be comments before the _Setup_ method, for example, in the form `hint = value`:
+In addition, setup hints can be commented out before the _Setup_ method as `hint = value`.
+For example:

 ```c#
 // Resolve = Off